 Reports reconciliation guide

-Reconciliation reports help finance and accounting teams to meet their end-to-end reconciliation requirements.
+PayPal reconciliation reports are for finance and accounting teams to meet their end-to-end reconciliation requirements.

 Use cases for PayPal reconciliation reports

-The following table identifies the merchant reconciliation use cases and the recommended report for each use case:
+The below table identifies merchant reconciliation use-cases in the merchant’s reconciliation journey and the recommended report for each use-case.

 |